tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_2.md

 - [ ] **UC_04**
 - [x] **UC_05:**
 - The player will press one of the directional keys which will move the character in that desired direction.
-- The character will move by the specified amount of pixels in the sytem
+- The character will move by the specified amount of pixels in the system
 - [ ] **UC_06:**
-- The sanity level will rise with the condition set
+- The sanity level will decrease with the condition set
 - When the sanity level hits the threshold information function is triggered
 - When the information function is triggered, Pebble will display information
 - Information can be seen coming from pebble, not random on the screen